russelldb/bigsets/doc/bigsets-design.md

 0. Every key whose `dot` is seen by the set-tombstone can be removed
 1. For each element merge all the contexts
 2. Every add key that is seen by the merged context, _AND_ whose context value is descended by the bigset_clock for the replica can be removed
 3. Every remove key whose context value is descended by the bigset_clock for the replica _AND_ no `add` keys it removes have survived the compaction (see step 2) can be removed.
 This ensures that we don't remove a tombstone before it has done it's job.
 Since you need to have very few gaps in the bigset clock for compaction to work and storage size to be optimal, we will need effective anti-entropy mechanisms.
+5. Add all dots for keys that can be removed to the set-tombstone

-This compaction design is only one of a few I've tried, this one is chosen as it allows compaction as a process outside level, needing only a fold, and resulting in a set of deletes to be submitted to `eleveldb:write`.
+This compaction design is only one of a few I've tried, this one is chosen as it allows compaction as a process outside level, needing only a fold, and resulting in a set-tombstone to be submitted to `eleveldb:write`.

-After each set is compacted `eleveldb:write` is given a list of deletes.
-The set-tombstone used for compaction is also subtracted from the set-tombstone on disk for the set (in case the on disk tombstone has been updated by a hand off (see below.))
+When level considers any bigset key for dropping/promoting to the next level during a compaction run, it will consult the set-tombstone.
+If the key's dot is covered by the tombstone, level will discard it, if not, level will keep it.

+The unanswered questions here are:

+1. How do we write a nice compact tombstone if it is a bigset_clock (I assume bitmask + compression)?
+2. How do we _update_ the tombstone after it has done it's job.
+Technically every key level drops can have its dot subtracted from the tombstone.
+Ultimately, in an "eventually consistent" sense, the tombstone should be empty.
+Imagine the case where you want to remove the whole set.
+To do so, simply PR=3 the clock, and write it as a tombstone.
+But after level has removed _all_ keys, the tombstone should be empty.

+Unsurprisingly this feature is the big unknown.

 ### 6.8 <a id="bigset-clock"></a>Bigset Clock